 Section 1.
 Members

-The Executive Board shall consist of all elected officers and the immediate past president of the organization as well as all members appointed to supportive positions by the President.
+The Executive Board shall consist of all elected officers and the immediate past president of the organization as well as all members appointed by the President to supportive positions.
 The President shall act as Chair.

 Section 2.
 Duties